Skip to Content

 Enter generative AI, which can help procurement address these challenges in two major ways.

 Today, that’s no longer the case.
-Our generative AI platform reconciles all line items to the contractual terms and flag discrepancies.
+Our generative AI platform reconciles all line items against contractual terms and flags discrepancies automatically.

-Additionally, generative AI can bridge gaps in payment terms – specifically any variances between contract, invoice, and system defaults.
-For example, generative AI can reconcile the three data points and notify accounts payable in real-time, eliminating the possibility of any early payments and helping manage free cash flow.
+Additionally, generative AI can bridge gaps in payment terms, identifying variances between contracts, invoices, and system defaults.
+For instance, it can reconcile these three data points and notify accounts payable in real time, preventing early payments and helping manage free cash flow.

 Deploying AI solutions